 We are looking for students who ask questions, who love to read, who work well with others, who express themselves in creative ways, who are respected by their teachers and peers, who are interested in playing sports and creating art, and who love to learn and problem solve.
 Our goal is to help shape students into people who will contribute to their communities in productive and interesting ways.

 Siblings of current students receive preference in the admission process, provided that they are qualified and there are enough openings at that grade level.
 Children of alumni are reviewed favorably by the Admission Committee, but there is not a specific policy preference given to children of alumni over unaffiliated applicants.

 Outside letters of reference are only helpful when the person writing the letter knows the student well and can attest to the student’s character, academic motivation, and/or skills.
 CA requires recommendations from the current Principal or Counselor, English and math teachers.
 We have optional recommendation forms available for coaches, music instructors, arts teachers, and other academic teachers.

 2023-2024 tuition rates are $29,970 for Pre-Kindergarten; $34,130 for Kindergarten-Grade 5; $36,970 for Grades 6-12.

-Annual 2018-2019 tuition rates are $22,770 for Pre-Kindergarten; $25,940 for K-grade 5; $28,090 for grades 6-12.
-It is our goal to be as comprehensive with tuition as possible.
-Financial aid is available for families who qualify.
-Additional fees include approximately $200 for Middle School textbooks and $750 for Upper School iPad/textbooks.
-CA bus service, if you choose, costs between $610-$2,950 depending on your proximity to school.
+CA strives to be as comprehensive with tuition as possible.
+Financial aid is available for families who qualify based on need.
+Additional fees include approximately $150/year for Middle School textbooks and $300/year for Upper School textbooks/supplies and approximately $1,100 for a laptop purchased through the school starting in ninth grade.
+Round-trip CA bus service costs between $780-$3,210 depending on proximity to school; there is a sibling discount for the bus fees.